 EGF strives to bring complex global issues to life and to provide jargon-free, approachable content, particularly focusing on youth and disenfranchised communities who have felt largely powerless and left out of the discourse.
 We provide high-quality materials, often provocative and thought provoking, to engage new audiences in discussions and ultimately inspiring and empowering them to be involved.
 At the same time, we engage in rigorous research to provide fresh perspectives and inform foreign policy deliberations.

-Through its independent research, EGF seeks to explore how US foreign policy could better be tailored to new global realities and the preferences of American voters.
+Through its independent research, EGF seeks to explore how US foreign policy could be tailored better to new global realities and the preferences of American voters.
 EGF publishes its findings to share these pragmatic perspectives and to inform foreign policy decision-makers.

 Independent America is a multi-year research project that seeks to explore how US foreign policy could be tailored better to new global realities and to the preferences of American voters.
 Our unbiased and independent research shows substantially more public support for an “Independent America” worldview, a more restrained and less interventionist foreign policy.